 NTIA Official Acknowledges Clear Preference for Fiber in Infrastructure Deployment Program

-Attendance at the fiber show nearly doubled from about 1,500 attendees last June to 2,854 registrants as of Friday.
+Attendance at the fiber show jumped from 2,041 attendees last June to 2,854 registrants as of Friday.

 NASHVILLE, June 13, 2022 – A Biden administration official working on broadband infrastructure deployment said Monday that he wasn’t afraid to explicitly state that the U.S. Commerce Department favors fiber over other technologies.

-Note: Correction: An earlier version of this story misstated the amount of Fiber Connect attendees in 2021.
-The number was 2,041, not about 1,500.
-The story has been corrected.